proverma/arrow/docs/arrow_cookbook/arrow_getting_started.rst

 Creating a test
 ---------------

 You are now ready to create and execute your first test.
 For our first test we are going to validate a simple YUI Module.
-This YUI module has one method called *greet*. *greet* take a first and last name and inverts them as its output
+This YUI module has one method called *greet*. *greet* take a first and last name and inverts them as its output.

-1. Create a folder called **arrow_test**
+1. Create a folder called **arrow_test**.

-2. Inside arrow_test, create a folder called **src** (this will be our code source folder)
+2. Inside arrow_test, create a folder called **src** (this will be our code source folder).

-3. Create a file called **greeter.js** inside src and paste the code below into it
+3. Create a file called **greeter.js** inside src and paste the code below into it.

 ::